 Eligibility requirements below are applicable at the time of application and at the completion of the term prior to your exchange.

-Applications for the 2018-2019 school year are currently being accepted.
-Deadline is during the first week of February.
+Applications for the 2020-2021 school year are currently being accepted.
+Deadline is February 24.
 Placement decisions will be made in mid-March.

-An application, two letters of recommendation, and a meeting with the NSE Coordinator are all required prior to selection for the program.
+An application, one reference (form), and a meeting with the NSE Coordinator are all required prior to selection for the program.

 A $175 non-refundable application fee is charged.